 Written Work: It is expected that students' writing skills will reflect exemplary scholarship.
-Assignments are graded for clarity of ideas, depth of understanding/reflection, and writing quality (e.g., grammar, punctuation, capitalization, and usage) in addition to content.
+Assignments are graded for clarity of ideas, depth of understanding, and writing quality (e.g., grammar, punctuation, capitalization, and usage) in addition to content.
 Proofread everything prior to submitting!
 In this class, you want to write for a person who knows nothing about what you are "teaching" them.
 Educate your audience with clear explanations and enough detail for them to understand the situation, the concepts, etc. that you are describing.
 All written work should follow APA formatting, be single-spaced using 12-point font with 1" margins.
 Please follow formatting guidelines outlined in the assignment documents.
+NOTE: When you are asked to provide a personal reflection - that is the time to discuss personal opinions, feelings, and perspectives.
+Otherwise, focus on the integration, application, and communication of the course content in your work.